Frequently Asked Questions¶

 How does schema evolution work?

-New Avro schemas are registered in the Schema Registry and published to versioned Kafka topics (e.g., vqe_decorated_result_v2).
-Kafka Connect subscribes via topics.regex, so multiple schema versions coexist without downtime.
+New Avro schemas are registered in the Schema Registry and published to the experiment.vqe Kafka topic.
+Redpanda Connect (configured in compose/redpanda-connect.yaml) consumes from this topic and writes to Garage object storage, so multiple schema versions coexist without downtime.
 See Kafka Streaming for details.

-What happens if Kafka or MinIO goes down during a simulation?
+What happens if Kafka goes down during a simulation?

 Simulation results are not lost as long as Kafka retains the messages (default retention: 7 days).